 - Centers & Initiatives

 Open Your Mind and Your Heart to Peace, Spirituality, and Nonviolence

-Avila University’s CSJ Center for Heritage, Spirituality, and Service and the Buchanan Initiative for Peace and Nonviolence focus on the core components of our mission, including:
+Avila University’s Center for Truth, Racial Healing, and Social Justice, CSJ Center for Heritage, Spirituality, and Service, and the Buchanan Initiative for Peace and Nonviolence focus on the core components of our mission, including: